Krilivye/code-cookbook/assets/content/cookbook/Beginner/arrays.md

 arrayOfStrings.unshift("Haxe");
 // Appends "World" to the end of the array arrayOfStrings.push("World");
-// Appends "foo", "bar" elements to the end of the array arrayOfStrings.concat(["foo", "bar"]);
+// Appends "foo", "bar" elements to the end of a copy of the array arrayOfStrings.concat(["foo", "bar"]);
 ```